Qumulo/docs/qumulo-alerts-guide/getting-started/how-it-works.md

 * Windows Server 2019 and Windows 10 and 11

 ## Known Limitations of Qumulo Alerts
-This section lists the currenly known limitations for Qumulo Alerts.
+This section lists the currently known limitations for Qumulo Alerts.

 * **Floating IP Addresses or Network Load Balancing (NLB):** To prevent overloading any node in a Qumulo cluster, Qumulo Alerts plugins connect to all nodes in the cluster by using floating IP addresses or an NLB.